 The postwar rebirth of the Friulian theatre really has its roots in the work done in the late 1950s and early 1960s, which served to stimulate widespread debate and nurture a growing sense of identity.
 Writers came to realize that they couldn’t continue speaking and writing just about the past; they needed to discuss the present, with all its problems, claims and counter-claims.
 At the heart of this renewal are the works of Alviero Negro and Renato Appi.
 Negro can be considered the first pioneer of a theatre that breaks with the past: protest, recrimination and commitment become the new watchwords.
 This disenchantment with current orthodoxy and desire to hive off the past is also typical of Renato Appi’s considerable works.
 At the same time, it should be said that this new trend failed to find much favour among theatre-goers, more used to queuing to have fun and a good laugh.
 With the benefit of hindsight, this can be seen as just the beginning of a slow process that gradually forged a new awareness and a greater sophistication in audiences, who came to appreciate the theatre’s wider responsibilities to the community.
 Another important boost to the renewal of the theatre scene in Friuli, especially as regards the use of the local language, came from the Risultive group, whose sole aim was to encourage and expand the use of Friulian in the arts and beyond.
 Language was turning into a means of laying claim to a distinct way of life, cultural self-awareness and a confident identity.

-The 1970s saw intense theatrical activity, backed up by several new events.
+The 1970s saw an intense theatrical activity and several exhibitions.
 As Lelo Cjanton (Aurelio Candoni) puts it: “The Friulian-language theatre has always been able to rely on the passion of amateur directors and actors, without it ever occurring to the authorities to create a theatre manned by professionals”.
-The desire to put the malilenghe (Friulian) theatre on a firmer footing and establish a permanent Friuian theatre run by professionals began to make itself felt towards the end of the 1970s.
+The desire to put the marilenghe (Friulian) theatre on a firmer footing and establish a permanent Friulian theatre run by professionals began to make itself felt towards the end of the 1970s.

 Gianni Gregoricchio’s work around that period and in the following years was fundamental in introducing an ingredient into the local theatre that had been lacking until then: character-driven drama.